 The TrEnCh Project

 We aim to develop tools for estimating, understanding, and visualizing the ecological impacts of climate change through our TrEnCh (Translating Environmental Change) project.
-Components under development include an interactive website (microclim.org) that solves the computational challenges of disseminating high temporal and spatial resolution microclimate data ; an open source R package (TrenchR) that provides microclimate and biophysical (heat budget) models to assess how the environment impacts organisms; a mapping interface that runs biophysical models to forecast regions of likely thermal stress for species (initial draft at biophys.microclim.org); and education and outreach resources.
+Components under development include an interactive website (microclim.org) that solves the computational challenges of disseminating high temporal and spatial resolution microclimate data ; an open source R package (TrenchR) that provides microclimate and biophysical (heat budget) models to assess how the environment impacts organisms; a mapping interfaces that runs biophysical models to forecast regions of likely thermal stress for species; and education and outreach resources.
 Our objectives are closely aligned with the intent of the IPCC (Intergovernmental Panel on Climate Change) Working Group II to refine estimates of biological vulnerability to given (e.g., 2°C) temperature changes.